WHAT IS VOLTAGE?

 my distance is.
 What is my distance?
 That's a ridiculous question,

 didn't tell you my distance FROM WHAT.
-Voltage is a bit like length; it
+Voltage is a bit like altitude; it

 measurement made BETWEEN two things.
-My distance is 300ft above sea
+My altitude is 300ft above sea

-level, but simultaneously my distance is also 1cm from the floor (since
+level, but simultaneously my altitude is also 1cm from the floor (since

 I'm not barefoot,) and it's